Runn-Fast/blog/toggl_timesheets/README.md

 We recommend performing a "Data Export", which you can find in the Toggl Settings.
-You should check both the "Projects" and "Team" options, Toggl will email you a link to  Zip archive containing your data.
+You should check both the "Projects" and "Team" options, Toggl will email you a link to the Zip archive containing your data.

 ![](./img/toggl_export_data.png)

-Inside this Zip archive you should find files called `team.json` and `projects.json`.
+Inside this Zip archive, you should find files called `team.json` and `projects.json`.

 Inside `team.json` you will find a list of each person in your team.
 The